zxstewart/SoftDev_Project/README.md

 We can specify what versions we are using for this project and document that.
 These packages can be installed with a simple pip command: `pipenv install flask` or whatever package you want to install.
 If we want to install packages that are only used for development like test packages: `pipenv install nose --dev`.
 If you want to install packages from a requirements file: `pipenv install -r ./requirements.txt`

 ### Uninstalling python packages that were used in the pipenv
-Run the command `pipenv uninstall flask`
+Run the command `pipenv uninstall flask`.
+To uninstall an instance of pipenv virtual environment: `pipenv --rm`

 ### Running project in pipenv
 In (in pipenv shell) command line run `pipenv run python3 -m flask run`: this will run a flask project in pipenv